toladata/Knowledgebase/en/12-learn-toladata/train-team.md

-# Train your team members step by step
+# Trainer's role: four easy steps

 ---

 Now that you are all set to use TolaData, you can teach your team how to use it!
 Let's get you started.

-## Trainer's role

 Trainer's scope of responsibilities will differ significantly between organizations, depending on their size and TolaData use cases.
 We can, however, define a generic set of trainer's tasks that you can pick and choose from, to fit your needs.

 ### Assess what is there to be done